Mid-Autumn Festival: Canada and the United States

-Similar traditions in other countries
+Similar holidays in other cultures

-Similar traditions are found in other parts of Asia and also revolve around the full moon.
+Similar harvest holidays are found in other parts of Asia and also revolve around the full moon.
 These festivals tend to occur on the same day or around the Mid-Autumn Festival.

 East Asia

 Japan

 The Japanese moon viewing festival, o-tsukimi (お月見, "moon viewing"), is also held at this time.
 People picnic and drink sake under the full moon to celebrate the harvest.